SuperOfficeDocs/superoffice-docs/user-guide/en/project/project-guide/working-with.md

     You can delegate the follow-up to your colleagues by setting them as the owner of the follow-up.
 If defined in SuperOffice Settings and maintenance for a specific follow-up, the **Assign task to project member** dialog appears, where you can select a colleague as the owner of the follow-up.

-3. When you have completed the follow-up, check **Completed** in the relevant dialog, or in the checkbox in front of the follow-up name on the **Project guide** section tab.
+3. When you complete the follow-up, check **Completed** in the relevant dialog, or in the checkbox in front of the follow-up name on the **Project guide** section tab.
 By default, documents are marked as completed.

     > [!TIP]
     > To create several follow-ups of the same type, right-click the activity and select **Create another**.
 The [follow-ups dialog][2] opens.